tauri-apps/tauri-docs/src/content/docs/en/1/debugging/clion.md

+---
+title: Debugging in CLion
+position: 2
+---

 # Debugging in CLion

 In this guide, we’ll be setting up IntelliJ CLion for debugging the [Core Process of your Tauri app].